sbibers/CPP_modules_42/README.md

      - `Base* generate(void);` — Randomly creates instances of `A`, `B`, or `C`.
      - `void identify(Base* p);` — Identifies type from a pointer.
      - `void identify(Base& p);` — Identifies type from a reference (without using pointers or `typeinfo`).

 ---

+## 📌 CPP07 - C++ Templates

+This module introduces **function templates and class templates** in C++.
+It teaches how to create reusable, type-independent code using templates, a foundational feature of generic programming in C++.

+### 🛠 Topics Covered:
+- Function templates
+- Class templates
+- Template instantiation
+- Supporting different data types with a single generic implementation
+- Handling const and non-const references in template functions

+### 🚀 Completed Exercises:

+#### 📦 Exercise 00 — *Start with a few functions*

+**Description:**
+Implemented three simple function templates:
+- `swap(T& a, T& b)`
+- `min(const T& a, const T& b)`
+- `max(const T& a, const T& b)`

+**Features:**
+- Works with any type that supports comparison operators.
+- Functions are fully defined in the header file.
+- Tested with both `int` and `std::string` types.

+---

+#### 📦 Exercise 01 — *Iter*

+**Description:**
+Implemented a function template `iter` that:
+- Takes an array’s address, its length, and a function.
+- Applies the function to each element of the array.
+- Supports both `const` and non-`const` elements.

+**Features:**
+- Generic and type-safe.
+- Works with any type of array and any callable (function, lambda, etc.).
+- Custom functions can take arguments by const reference or by value.

+**Example Use:**
+- Print each element in an array.
+- Increment or modify elements in an array.

+---

+#### 📦 Exercise 02 — *Array*

+**Description:**
+Implemented a class template `Array<T>` that behaves like a simplified, type-safe, dynamic array with:
+- A default constructor.
+- A parameterized constructor accepting a size.
+- A copy constructor and assignment operator.
+- An overloaded `[]` operator for element access with bounds checking.
+- A `size()` member function returning the number of elements.

+**Features:**
+- Throws a custom `std::out_of_range` exception when accessing out-of-bounds elements.
+- Works with any type `T`.
+- Safe and memory-leak-free, verified with `valgrind`.

+**Example Use:**
+- Create an array of `int` or `std::string`.
+- Access and modify elements.
+- Handle out-of-range access gracefully with exceptions.

+---